OOPS: Automated generation of REST API specification via LLMs: Experimental methodology

 \item \textbf{Request Parameter:} A request parameter is considered correctly inferred if and only if the generated result has the same parameter name, data type, and location in the request as the ground truth.

 \item \textbf{Response:} A response is considered correctly inferred if and only if the generated result matches the ground truth in status code, response type, and MIME type.
-Consistent with prior work, we focus only on successful status codes.
+Consistent with our baselines, we focus on successful responses (2XX), which describe the intended API behavior and the core data models that clients depend on.

 \item \textbf{Parameter Constraint:} We examine a total of 13 constraint types: required, pattern, maxProperties, minProperties, exclusiveMaximum, exclusiveMinimum, maximum, minimum, maxLength, minLength, maxItems, minItems, and uniqueItems.
 A parameter constraint is considered correctly inferred if and only if both the constraint type and constraint value in the generated result exactly match those in the ground truth.
 It should be noted that we automatically attach a required constraint with value true to all path parameters.